-Another year, another screening of National Awards winning films at Siri
+Another year, another National Awards screening at Siri

-Fort auditorium in Delhi, and another special-effects award going to a
+Fort auditorium, and another special-effects award going to a

 big-budget Rajnikant film directed by S. Shankar: